jnozzi/cocoadev.com/markdown/SetShadowForWindowsOfAnyApplication.md

 I read somewhere around here on cocoadev that things like this have to be run as root.
 Now generally, running anything as root is a bad idea and no worries, I'm not going to release anything like that.
 I'm just interested in if it would work would I run the code above as root?

 ----
-Many General/CoreGraphics functions are protected (by the window server) : you can use them in your application on your windows.
+Many CoreGraphics functions are protected (by the window server) : you can use them in your application on your windows.
 But you cannot use them on other windows, because you don't have permission.
 Running as root doesn't give this permission.
 To get this permission, you must run as "universal owner" : this is a process which is authorized to do all.
 Currently, the universal owner is the Dock, and it cannot be changed "easyly".
 One tip to get this permission is "code injection" : this is to inject your own code into the running Dock process.
 Then, this code will act as "universal owner".
-By implementing a communication system between your application and your injected code, you'll do call all General/CoreGraphics functions successfully.
+By implementing a communication system between your application and your injected code, you'll do call all CoreGraphics functions successfully.

-General/MrBru.
+MrBru.
 ----
-In the private General/CoreDock API (see General/DockPrefsPrivate) there's something called General/CoreDockRegisterAsDockOwner or something like that.
+In the private CoreDock API (see DockPrefsPrivate) there's something called CoreDockRegisterAsDockOwner or something like that.
 Could that give me those privileges?

 ----
 Now that we have a forum for this kind of question-and-answer, please migrate this discussion there, and if/when you receive a satisfactory answer, edit this page as appropriate.